Zhandos-hub/Telegram-Fraud-Detection-Bot/README.md

 This is a small side project that listens to voice messages on Telegram and tries to guess if the person is trying to scam you.
 Nothing fancy, just some Python, speech recognition, and a bit of AI magic glued together.

-Now it works for russian language (to add bit of uniqness) but can be easily changed by modifing FRAUD_KEYPHRASES list
+UPD Now it works both for russian and english

 ---